Introduction to Butoh Workshop

 Butoh is a hybrid form of dance theater that came out of Post WWII Japan and is now practiced worldwide.
 Butoh links physical and spiritual practices from around the globe and accounts for movers of all ages and abilities.
 It has influenced numerous fields of study, from architecture to neuroscience.
 At the heart of this practice is the basic material of the body and its changing conditions.
 As such, Butoh embraces a full spectrum of movement qualities, from wild physicality to meditative stillness.

-In this series of three workshops, students will be introduced to a few of the basic tenets of Butoh.
-The workshops are appropriate for all levels of experience, and beginners are encouraged to attend.
+Students will be introduced to a few of the basic tenets of Butoh.
+Appropriate for all levels of experience, and beginners are encouraged to attend.
 Come with an open and curious mind, prepared to move and in generally good physical condition.
 For each workshop, please wear clothing comfortable for movement, and bring a thick towel, blanket or yoga sticky mat.

 From its inception, Butoh has maintained a strong connection to Nature and natural processes.
 In this workshop, we will explore dance as a tool for activating personal creativity and connection to the natural world.
 Through exercises in listening and responding to movement within and outside our bodies, we will open ourselves to imaginative, somatic and aesthetic connections with Earth’s body, and we will inquire into the meaning of these connections.
 As we explore movement in relation to specific prompts and images, we will invite felt connections to planetary movements sustaining our existence, including those of plants, animals, rocks, water, and weather.
 In an era of significant ecological stress, we will create space to reflect, through personalized movement, on the nature of our existence as ecological beings.
 In addition to moving, there will be time to reflect through conversation and writing.